Rawan19/ASHRAE---Great-Energy-Predictor-III/README.md

 Required:
 - Full EDA
 - Features Engineering
-- Data pipeline: Use all variables types
+- Data pipeline: Use all variables types(numbers, text)
 - Evaluate at least 3 models
 - Use CV
 - Tune the model(s) hyperparameters with GridSearchCV, RandomSearchCV